 Any world you discover in Minecraft with RTX will be impossible to use in other beta versions of the game for Windows 10, in the final version of Minecraft RTX and even in the standard Java version of the sandbox.

 Make backups of all worlds so that you can restore them to other versions of the game.
 This can be done through Windows 10 Explorer or directly from the game.
-Open Minecraft, click on the “Edit” icon, scroll down the menu and click the “Export World” button.
+Open Minecraft, click the “Edit” icon, scroll down the menu, and click the “Export World” button.